 Wellbeing

 We have a range of free and confidential support systems for all students, such as our Wellbeing service.
 The service offers advice on a range of issues such as stress, anxiety and low mood, self-harming behaviours, bereavement and loss, eating issues, dependency and addiction, concerns about sexuality, issues with self-esteem and confidence and long-term mental health difficulties.
+We also have a guide of useful links to support services for students that parents and supporters can recommend to students.

 Students can access these services in person, or make a confidential appointment by phone, email or using an online referral form.

-The Disability Support team provides information, support and guidance to students with disabilities, mental health difficulties, Specific Learning Difficulties (such as dyslexia) and long-term medical conditions.
+The Disability Support team provides information, support and guidance to students with disabilities, mental health difficulties, specific learning difficulties (such as dyslexia) and long-term medical conditions.

 The team outline the services and support they offer to all students, from the application stage and throughout the entirety of their time with us: